Tolv2/sdl-vita-test/README.md

-This project is a 'Hello World' into SDL2 on the vita.
+This project is a 'Hello World' into SDL2 on the PS Vita.